RangiLyu/nanodet/README.md

 Note:

 * Performance is measured on Kirin 980(4xA76+4xA55) ARM CPU based on ncnn.
+You can test latency on your phone with [ncnn_android_benchmark](https://github.com/nihui/ncnn-android-benchmark).

 * NanoDet mAP(0.5:0.95) is validated on COCO val2017 dataset with no testing time augmentation.